Crittenden–Johnson Resolution

-The Crittenden–Johnson Resolution (also known as the Crittenden Resolution and the War Aims Resolution) was proposed in the United States Congress early in the American Civil War, as a conciliatory message to the slave states assuring them that the Northern war effort was not aimed at interfering with their rights to slavery, but solely towards restoring the Union.
+The Crittenden–Johnson Resolution (also known as the Crittenden Resolution and the War Aims Resolution) was proposed in the United States Congress early in the American Civil War as a conciliatory message to the slave states assuring them that the Northern war effort was not aimed at interfering with their rights to slavery, but solely towards restoring the Union.
 It was passed almost unanimously in July of 1861 after the shocking defeat at the First Battle of Bull Run.
-It was later rejected in December of that year during an attempt to reaffirm the resolution by congress.
+An attempt to reaffirm the propositions of that resolution in December of that year was tabled.

-The resolution is sometimes confused with the "Crittenden Compromise," a series of unsuccessful proposals to amend the United States Constitution that were debated after slave states began seceding, in an attempt to prevent the Confederate States from leaving the Union.
+The resolution is sometimes confused with the "Crittenden Compromise," a series of unsuccessful proposals to amend the United States Constitution that were debated after slave states began seceding in an attempt to prevent the Confederate States from leaving the Union.
 Both measures are sometimes confused with the Corwin Amendment, a proposal to amend the Constitution that was adopted by the 36th Congress, which attempted to put slavery and other states' rights under constitutional protection; it passed Congress but was not ratified by the states.

 Historical background

 The Crittenden–Johnson Resolution was passed almost unanimously by the 37th United States Congress on July 25, 1861.
 The bill was introduced as the War Aims Resolution, but it became better known for its sponsors Representative John J. Crittenden of Kentucky and Senator Andrew Johnson of Tennessee, both slaveholders.
 The American Civil War had begun on April 12, 1861, with various Southern states seceding in the following months.
 Both houses of Congress passed this resolution days after the First Battle of Bull Run made it clear that the war would not end quickly.
-It passed almost unanimously in July, but later that December, congress made an attempt to reaffirm the Crittenden–Johnson Resolution.
-This was an effort to maintain the initial promise of non-interference with slavery in both contended and rebellious states.
-However it was instead rejected during this session by a party vote motioned by Thaddeus Stevens.
+It passed almost unanimously in July.
+In December of that year, a representative proposed a resolution that would have reaffirmed the principles of the Crittenden–Johnson Resolution.
+This later resolution was tabled by a vote of 71 to 65, largely along party lines favoring Republicans.

 President Abraham Lincoln was concerned that the slave states of Missouri, Kentucky, and Maryland in the crucial upper south might leave the Union to join the Confederate States of America.
 If Maryland were lost, Washington, D.C. would be entirely surrounded by Confederate territory.
 Both Missouri and Kentucky were slave states of questionable loyalty to the Union that bordered on important Union territory; Lincoln was born in Kentucky and losing his birth state would be seen as a political failure.
 Also, the Ohio River marks Kentucky's northern border and was strategically important as the economic lifeline of Ohio, Illinois, and Indiana--each of which shipped goods down this river to the Mississippi River for sale or further shipment in New Orleans, Louisiana.
 Delaware (the other slave state that remained in the Union) had so few slaves that its loyalty would not be questioned.